flipt-io/flipt/docs/integration.md

 ### Generate

-You can use [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to generate client code in your prefered language from the OpenAPI v2 specification linked above.
+You can use [swagger-codegen](https://github.com/swagger-api/swagger-codegen) to generate client code in your preferred language from the OpenAPI v2 specification linked above.

 While generating clients in all languages supported by swagger-codegen is outside of the scope of this documentation, an example of generating a Java client is below.